physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 .. image:: ../../_static/installation_s7.png

-You can then click on the PhysioZoo logo located on your desktop or in the list of programs.
-(Note: if you launch the program from the list of programs you will need to perform a right click on the PhysioZoo program and "Run as administrator").
+You can then click on the **PhysioZoo** logo located on your desktop or in the list of programs.